SJTU-IPADS/HEDB/docs/artifact.md

 # Artifact summary

-Note: this is a archive of artifact evaluation.
+Note: this is an archive of artifact evaluation.

 This artifact contains the implementation of HEDB and scripts for reproducing the performance results.
 The whole evaluation takes about 3 hours on an ARM server and about 4 hours on an x86 machine.